 Menu Path: Income > Business Income > Rental Income (Schedule E)

-If you own a rental home, have rental income from a vacation home, or if you have rental income from any other type of property, enter your rental information on the Rental Income screen.
+If you have rental income from a home you own, a vacation home, or any other type of property, enter your rental information on the Rental Income screen.

 The IRS allows you to deduct any repairs that you make on the rental property.
-They do not allow you to deduct improvements.
-An improvement should be depreciated as a separate depreciable property.
+They do not allow you to deduct improvements, improvements must be depreciated.

 If they were improvements, you would enter each improvement as a separate depreciable asset in the Depreciable Assets section.